zhyifei/docs.zh-cn/docs/visual-basic/language-reference/objects/my-application-object.md

 ---
-title: My.Application 对象 (Visual Basic) ms.date: 07/20/2015
+title: My.Application 对象
+ms.date: 07/20/2015
 helpviewer_keywords:
 - My.Application object
 ms.assetid: a0ecfccf-acf7-49ec-a08b-72e6458c5c8d
-ms.openlocfilehash: 1de3696226185d483b7c6bb1d9460949b2df2f5a
+ms.openlocfilehash: d8a0eef4aa685a255a5e1d852e440f8de2f70370
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64633304"
+ms.locfileid: "74350728"
 ---
 # <a name="myapplication-object"></a>My.Application 对象
-提供属性、 方法和与当前应用程序相关的事件。
+Provides properties, methods, and events related to the current application.

 ## <a name="remarks"></a>备注
- 有关方法和属性信息`My.Application`对象，请参阅以下资源：
+ For information about the methods and properties of the `My.Application` object, see the following resources:

-- <xref:Microsoft.VisualBasic.ApplicationServices.ApplicationBase> 适用于在所有项目中可用的成员。
+- <xref:Microsoft.VisualBasic.ApplicationServices.ApplicationBase> for members that are available in all projects.

-- <xref:Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase> 适用于 Windows 窗体应用程序中可用的成员。
+- <xref:Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase> for members that are available in Windows Forms applications.

-- <xref:Microsoft.VisualBasic.ApplicationServices.ConsoleApplicationBase> 适用于可在控制台应用程序中的成员。
+- <xref:Microsoft.VisualBasic.ApplicationServices.ConsoleApplicationBase> for members that are available in console applications.

 ## <a name="requirements"></a>要求
- **Namespace**：<xref:Microsoft.VisualBasic.ApplicationServices>

- **类：** <xref:Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase> (基类<xref:Microsoft.VisualBasic.ApplicationServices.ConsoleApplicationBase>提供了控制台应用程序和其基类中的可用成员<xref:Microsoft.VisualBasic.ApplicationServices.ApplicationBase>提供了可在所有项目中的成员)
+ **命名空间：** <xref:Microsoft.VisualBasic.ApplicationServices>

+ **Class:** <xref:Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase> (the base class <xref:Microsoft.VisualBasic.ApplicationServices.ConsoleApplicationBase> provides members available in console applications, and its base class <xref:Microsoft.VisualBasic.ApplicationServices.ApplicationBase> provides the members that are available in all projects)

- **程序集：** Visual Basic 运行库（在 Microsoft.VisualBasic.dll 中）
+ **Assembly:** Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)

 ## <a name="see-also"></a>请参阅